gregdp/mapq/README.md

 \* On Mac OS, an error message may be shown on first run after installing, see [here](https://www.santoshsrinivas.com/disable-gatekeeper-in-macos-sierra/) for solution.

 UCSF Chimera runs on MacOS, Linux and Windows.
+The above install should take about 5 minutes.
+For a tutorial, please see the "tutorials" folder.